oubiwann/abm-personality-and-emotions/project/plan.md

 <strong>
 Personality agents can move in 2D space.
 Motivation will be based upon personality compatibility between neighbors.

 Emotional agents can move in 2D space.
-Motivation will be based upon those with similar moods.
+Motivation will be based upon those with similar emotions.

 Mood agents can move in 2D space.
 Motivation will be based upon those with similar moods, but with persistent/lingering effects.
 </strong>